© Enrico Fiorese. Courtesy LE STANZE DEL VETRO / Barovier & Toso, Fox terrier, 1947

 12 CHF

-Featuring almost 350 glass animals from the collection of Pierre Rosenberg - an eminent art historian and honorary director of the Louvre - as well as pieces from his donation to the Musée du Grand Siècle, the exhibition sheds light on this universe, questioning our complex and ambivalent relationship with living things.
+With nearly 300 glass animals, from the collection of distinguished art historian and Honorary Director of the Louvre Pierre Rosenberg, and pieces from his donation to the Musée du Grand Siècle, the exhibition sheds light on this fascinating world, questioning our complex and ambivalent relationship with living beings.

 Useful information